-Individuals who wish to reserve accommodations in the dormitories or apartments are required to send a twenty dollar housing deposit.
+the dormitories or apartments are required to send a twenty dollar housing deposit.
 This deposit will be credited to the individual's account when he registers.

-If an individual who has had housing accommodations reserved does not register, and does not notify the Business Office before the last day of registration, his deposit will be forfeited.
+If an individual who has had housing accommodations reserved does not register, and does not notify the Business Office before the last day for registration, his deposit will be forfeited.